Hiking Hocking Hills, Ohio Best Trails and Top Tips

 Summer

-Summertime is the most popular season for visiting the park.
-The trails are shaded by the towering trees, the paths are usually dry and the waterfalls are likely still flowing.
-On the other hand, crowds tend to be thick – so it can be difficult to find solitude on the treks.
+Naturally, summertime is the most popular season.
+Trails are shaded by the towering trees, the paths are usually dry and the waterfalls are likely still flowing.
+On the other hand, crowds tend to be thick – so it can be difficult to find solitude.

 Autumn